tdhckmn/ultraphonics-cms/website/versioned_docs/version-1.0.0/entities/entity_schemas.md

             validation: {
                 requiredMessage: "You must set a price between 0 and 1000",
                 min: 0,
-                max: 1000
+                max: 1000,
             },
             disabled: !values.available && {
                 clearOnDisabled: true,
-                disabledMessage: "You can only set the price on available items" },
+                disabledMessage: "You can only set the price on available items", },
-            description: "Price with range validation"
+            description: "Price with range validation",
         }),
         related_products: {
             dataType: "array",